mwojnars/chatgpt-name-parser/README.md

 The parser submits up to 30 samples at a time to ChatGPT (a *batch*).
-Submitting a larger batch is technically possible, but causes instability of the model output, which tends to be broken more frequently (e.g., it may contain an insufficient number of output lines).
+Submitting a larger batch is technically possible, but causes instability of the model output, which tends to be broken more frequently.

-Whenever the ChatGPT output looks incorrect - as judged by the number of lines - the API call is repeated with the same input.
-The number of retries is limited to 5, after which the broken output is used anyway.
+Whenever the ChatGPT output looks incorrect - contains invalid tags or insufficient number of output lines - the API call is repeated with the same input.
+The number of retries is limited to 10.

 The choice of examples for the few-shot learning dataset appeared to be crucial for the model performance.
 Initially, the examples were selected randomly from the entire dataset, but this approach resulted in a small diversity of the set and lower performance of the parser on the test data.
-The final version of the algorithm uses a more sophisticated approach, where the selection process takes care to include a predefined number of occurrences of each entity type.
-More specifically, the example set includes 40 samples, and each entity type is represented by at least 5 different samples in the set.
+The final version of the algorithm uses a more sophisticated approach, where the selection process takes care to include a minimum predefined number of occurrences of each entity type.
+Specifically, the example set includes 40 samples and each entity type is represented by at least 5 different samples in the set.
-See the `select_examples()` function in [data.py](https://github.com/mwojnars/chatgpt-name-parser/blob/df2509cc2d310ba5b9bcda2bed6737d95d2318f7/data.py#L95)
+See the `select_examples()` function in [data.py](https://github.com/mwojnars/chatgpt-name-parser/blob/df2509cc2d310ba5b9bcda2bed6737d95d2318f7/data.py#L95) for details.
-for details.

 ## Performance Metrics